Why the Necessity of Changes Arose

 To learn more about remote team management, read our article Scattered but Connected: How to Manage a Remote Call Center Team.

-Offices of the future should become places of collaboration that allow more flexibility and space for employees.
+The future of contact centers and any business become places of collaboration that allow more flexibility and space for employees.
 Overcrowded open spaces are gone.
 Now the office is a place where employees can feel that they are a part of a community that shares strong company culture.